~ Jake's In Ð' Flakes ~ (11/17/2025 @~ 1:10 AM; Lewiston, ME, USA)

 It's a þing of tremendous beauty.
 It's currently 2:20 AM, so I cannot be boðered right now (I'm admittedly sorta rushing ðis writing, as I want to go for a smoke-walk, ðen to bed) - anyhow, tomorrow I'll try to remember to edit ðis post & add some pictures of all ðese þings for context.

-It would be unfair to my friends to refrain from informing ðee my getting-ready process at home took at-least one hour, if not closer to two.
+It would be unfair to my friends to refrain from informing ðee my preparation process at home took at-least one hour, if not closer to two.
 My laggardation has been especially troublesome & annoying of late, especially w' getting to our gaðerings on time.
 Unfortunately, it is true not only of friends, but family, & work, & any planned engagement.

 I strive to be good, but I can really be a very inconsiderate welp much of ð' time, & I'm half as responsible or prepared for ð' world as I should be or present myself to be.